-In this ultimate driving guide for Seattle, senior RSG contributor Paula Gibbins will break down everything you need to know about driving rideshare in Seattle.
-From the city layout, rideshare requirements, and unique city benefits, we answer all of your rideshare questions about driving in Seattle!
+In this Rideshare Driver’s Guide to Seattle, senior RSG contributor Paula Gibbins will break down everything you need to know.
+From the city layout, rideshare requirements, and unique city benefits, we’ll answer all of your rideshare questions about driving in Seattle!

 Seattle is a hilly city that sits on the water, with ferry access going from Seattle to Bremerton.
 Driving on hills can be its own challenge without adding into the fact of how rainy Seattle tends to be, making driving more difficult if you’re not used to it.

 To add to the fun, there are one-way streets placed throughout the city that may be difficult to navigate if you’re new to driving in the city.

 The circled sections indicate just a few of the one-way streets throughout the city.

 Luckily, the grid pattern does make it easier to navigate the streets.
 Most of the streets run east to west while avenues generally run north to south.

 Lower Speed Limits in Seattle